Jerrody/paradise_atmos_rs/README.md

 # Implementation
 In comparison with others implementations of atmos in Rust, this implementation uses technique of SOA - Struct of Array.
-This means, that for to get `oxygen` field of `gas_mixture` I don't need to load to the CPU memory whole 68 bytes, I need only to index an array of `oxygen`'s and take an `oxygen` of `gas_mixture` by it's id that is internal id in BYOND game instance.
+This means, that for to get `oxygen` field of `gas_mixture` I don't need to load to the CPU memory whole 68 bytes, I need only to index an array of `oxygen`s and take an `oxygen` of `gas_mixture` by it's id that is internal id in BYOND game instance.
 As the result, this is ops are very fast and should be very cheap to operate with data per server's tick.

 # Features
 `profile`- this is an optional feature that enabled visual profiling via `Tracy`, you will start see execution time of methods that was migrated to Rust like `fire` proc from DM in profiler.